Jacob Collins Jacob is a Java developer and the product manager of JPedal

 Different compression algorithms you can use within TIFF files

-In this article, we will be exploring the different compression algorithms you can use within TIFF files.
+In this article, we will be exploring the different tiff compression techniques you can use.
 We will investigate their effect on different metrics such as file size, quality of output, and speed.
-We will be using our image library JDeli to generate the sample images.
+We will be using our image library JDeli to compress a tiff file (sample image).

 For the baseline of our comparisons, we will use the following uncompressed image.
 It has a file size of 39.3MB.
 It takes just under 5 seconds to encode.